JemRF/RF-Documentation/pages/wifidocs/wifi-iot-setup.md

 permalink: wifi-iot-setup.html
 folder: mydoc
 ---
+## Creating Monitoring Account First
+If you are planning on using our newer monitoring services [**"monitor.jemrf.com"**](https://monitor.jemrf.com).
+It is recommended you create your Monitoring Account first if you don't have one, because in Step of the WiFi Setup Details you will need to know your monitoring account token.
+If you do not have a JemRF Monitoring Service account, the sign-up instruction to create an account are at: [Create account and create a Token](jemrfregister.html).

+* For the legacy service, the sign-up instruction  on PrivateEyePi are at: [Create account and get Token](pepregister.html).
+If you already have a PEP Token, you can use it on the newer JemRF Monitor service.

 ##  Setup Details
 To reach the configuration page for the WiFi IoT Sensor, you can use any device that supports WiFi and an internet browser.
 In this example we will use a desktop computer.